Saab 9-3 Insurance Rates

 Rates are averaged for all Saab 9-3 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Saab 9-3 Insurance
+How to Find More Affordable Saab 9-3 Insurance

-The list below is a quick rundown of the data raised in the charts and tables above.
+The following is a summary of the data presented in the illustrations above.

-- You may be able to save approximately $90 per year just by shopping early and online
+- It is possible to save up to $90 per year just by shopping early and online

 Rate Tables and Charts